Information on the FOAM ADVANTAGE

 This provides an example of how the effectiveness of foam filter media is extended for any foam media.

-This chart illustrates that your water flow rate will be strong up to 10 gallons a minute.
-This chart shows a maximum decline of 3 pounds at 10 gpm.
-Since these units can handle up to 125 pounds, this means a proportionally miniscule decline in pressure in virtually every case. it is very unlikely that you would notice any decrease is your water flow.
+This chart illustrates that your water flow rate will be very strong.
+It shows a maximum decline of 3 pounds (out of 125 pounds) at a flow rate of 10 gallons per minute.
+This is proportionally very little decline in pressure – about a 2.4% reduction.
+It is very unlikely that you would notice any decrease is your water flow.

 To see certifications of filter materials used in our filters see Certifications.